2015 Brickyard 400: Fourth quarter

 The race restarted with 36 laps to go.
 David Ragan shot ahead of Keselowski going into turn 1 to take the lead with 35 laps to go.
 He pitted with 34 laps to go and handed the lead back to Keselowski.
 Debris on the backstretch brought out the sixth caution of the race with 20 laps to go.
 That debris was a piece of Justin Allgaier's tire.
 Keselowski opted to pit under caution, giving the lead back to Harvick.

 The race restarted with 14 laps to go.
 The seventh caution of the race flew with 13 laps to go when Dale Earnhardt Jr. got pushed into the grass in turn 1, came back up, and spun out.

 The race restarted with eight laps to go.
 Kyle Busch got the jump on Harvick to pass him in turn 1 and take the lead with seven laps to go.
 Debris in turn 2 brought out the eighth caution of the race with six laps to go.
 That debris came from Casey Mears's car.

 The race restarted with two laps to go.
 The ninth caution of the race flew when Trevor Bayne got rear-ended and went into the wall while going into turn 1 at the restart.

-Green-white-checker finish
+Green–white–checkered finish

 Kyle Busch, seen here at Sonoma Raceway, won his third straight race of the season.

-The race restarted with two laps to go at a green-white-checkered finish.
+The race restarted with two laps to go at a green–white–checkered finish.
 Busch shot ahead of Logano and drove off to score his 33rd career victory and his first at the track.